Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 Toxic relationship vocabulary gives pain a name.

-You stop calling anxiety love.
+You stop referring to anxiety as love.

 What does “gaslighting” mean in a toxic relationship vocabulary?